 - Forties: If you haven’t made regular doctor visits a priority, now is the time to start this habit.
 It is a good idea to know your common health numbers (cholesterol, blood sugar, blood pressure).
 Metabolism tends to slow in this decade, so learning how to maintain a good muscle mass (a large part of metabolism) and a healthy weight will serve you in future years.
 Stretching, yoga, and meditation can be good practices to incorporate into your health regimen.
 Add fish oil to your routine (if you haven’t already)—it is good for your heart and your brain, especially as we age.

 - Fifties: The two biggest health concerns for this age group are bone mass and heart health.
 Bone mass is a concern for women because bone loss accelerates greatly in the first 5- 10 years after menopause.
 Heart health is a major concern for everyone but can impact women’s health disproportionately.
 Make sure you have a good bone health routine (including sufficient calcium and regular exercise) in place.
 Soy is another good protein that helps to support heart and bone health.

 - Sixties and beyond: Retirement presents a challenge for some, so you may want to prepare for the transition by reaching out to family, friends, and other social groups (many people report less social interaction with retirement).
 Exercise not only helps us physically but can serve as an emotional outlet as well.
 Aim for at least 30 minutes of physical activity most days.

-While each stage of life is different, it is important to remember that many health challenges are lifelong challenges.
+While each stage of life is different, it is important to remember that paying attention to your health is a lifelong commitment.
 This is true of heart health (still the top health concern for women), bone health, mental health, blood sugar control, and weight management.

 Staying healthy can be a challenge at any age, but you can greatly reduce the risks of many common conditions by practicing these healthy habits throughout your life.